Ruth Bader Ginsburg: Search and seizure

+On January 26, 2009, Ginsburg wrote for a unanimous court in Arizona v.
+Johnson that a police officer may pat down an individual at a traffic stop provided reasonable suspicion by the officer the individual was armed and dangerous.
+In her opinion, Ginsburg concluded that the "combined thrust" of past opinions such as Terry v.
+Ohio and Pennsylvania v.
+Mimms provided officers the authority to conduct such a search provided reasonable suspicion of danger by the individual.
+Additionally, Ginsburg noted that comments made by the officer unrelated to the traffic stop "do not convert the encounter into something other than a lawful seizure, so long as those inquiries do not measurably extend the duration of the stop".

+On April 21, 2015, Ginsburg authored the majority opinion in Rodriguez v.
+United States stating that an officer may not extend the length of a standard traffic stop to conduct a search with a detection dog.
+In her opinion, Ginsburg stated that the use of a detection dog or any action not related to the initial traffic stop could not be used in suspicion of a separate crime.
+Ginsburg additionally contended that such an action would only be permissible by the officer provided the officer had "independently supported reasonable suspicion" that a separate crime had occurred at the time of the initial traffic violation and that the action taken would not add additional time to the traffic stop.

 International law

 Ginsburg advocated the use of foreign law and norms to shape U.S. law in judicial opinions, a view rejected by some of her conservative colleagues.
 Ginsburg supported using foreign interpretations of law for persuasive value and possible wisdom, not as binding precedent.
 Ginsburg expressed the view that consulting international law is a well-ingrained tradition in American law, counting John Henry Wigmore and President John Adams as internationalists.
 Ginsburg's own reliance on international law dated back to her time as an attorney; in her first argument before the Court, Reed v.
 Reed, 404 U.S. 71 (1971), she cited two German cases.
 In her concurring opinion in Grutter v.
 Bollinger, 539 U.S. 306 (2003), a decision upholding Michigan Law School's affirmative action admissions policy, Ginsburg noted there was accord between the notion that affirmative action admissions policies would have an end point and agrees with international treaties designed to combat racial and gender-based discrimination.